 |The Rod Holder Cutting Board is made of marine-grade material to be sturdy, durable and UV resistant for a variety of uses.|

 Check Price on Amazon - Better Boat's rod-holder cutting board fits easily into a rod holder.
 It adjusts to a variety of angles for cutting, filleting, serving and prepping.
 The mess-resistant surface repels spills, stains and fish odors.
 Wash down with boat soap and a hose and nozzle for a clean finish.

 Ready for the Summer?

-Keep these deck boat tips in mind for the summer and you'rebound to have less headaches, less mechanical issues, and way more fun out on the water.
+Keep these deck boat tips in mind for the summer and you're bound to have less headaches, fewer mechanical issues, and way more fun out on the water.